Stirling-Tools/Stirling-PDF/README.md

 - Change root URI for Stirling-PDF ie change server.com/ to server.com/pdf-app by running APP_ROOT_PATH as pdf-app
 - Disable and remove endpoints and functionality from Stirling-PDF.
 Currently the endpoints ENDPOINTS_TO_REMOVE and GROUPS_TO_REMOVE can include comma seperated lists of endpoints and groups to disable as example ENDPOINTS_TO_REMOVE=img-to-pdf,remove-pages would disable both image to pdf and remove pages, GROUPS_TO_REMOVE=LibreOffice Would disable all things that use LibreOffice.
 You can see a list of all endpoints and groups [here](https://github.com/Frooodle/Stirling-PDF/blob/main/groups.md)
 - Change the max file size allowed through the server with the environment variable MAX_FILE_SIZE. default  2000MB
+- Customise static files such as app logo by placing files in the /customFiles/static/ directory.
+Example to customise app logo is placing a /customFiles/static/favicon.svg to override current SVG.
+This can be used to change any images/icons/css/fonts/js etc in Stirling-PDF

 ## API
 For those wanting to use Stirling-PDFs backend API to link with their own custom scripting to edit PDFs you can view all existing API documentation
-[here](https://app.swaggerhub.com/apis-docs/Frooodle/Stirling-PDF/) or navigate to /swagger-ui/index.html of your stirling-pdf instance for your versions documentation
+[here](https://app.swaggerhub.com/apis-docs/Frooodle/Stirling-PDF/) or navigate to /swagger-ui/index.html of your stirling-pdf instance for your versions documentation (Or by following the API button in your settings of Stirling-PDF)

 ## FAQ